abdullah33bug/ValidX/README.md

 This webapp version is currently useable for small data chunks but time to time it will be improved and imporvised for bigger data chunks.

-#User can manipulate and made changes as per need and requirements.
+###User can manipulate and make changes as per need and requirements.